cordialgerm/foe_foundry/README.md

 - [ ] negative stat modifiers render with a ?
 - [ ] Stick With Me! and Challenge Foe are redundant
 - [ ] Controllers keep getting Pinning Shot.
 Why?
-- [ ] Many abilities around leadership and challenging shoudl require intelligence
+- [ ] Many abilities around leadership and challenging shoudl require intelligence and verbal speaking abilities

 ## More Sophisticated Selection System